meme20200/dupeplus/README.md

 - Message customization [Customise the messages sent by the plugin, it's really useful for Servers that use for an example Spanish as their language instead of English]

-> Note: If you want a feature to be added, then please request the feature in the Github Repository Issues.
+> Note: If you want a feature to be added, then please request it in the Issues tab.

 ## Stats